 5) Vanilla Orchids (Vanilla)

-With their alluring, creamy-white, tubular blossoms, the 110 species of orchids from the Vanilla genus are quite attractive.
+The 110 species of orchids from the Vanilla genus are pretty attractive with their alluring, creamy-white, tubular blossoms.
 However, these plants are most widely prized for their use in vanilla flavoring, fragrance, and aromatherapy.
-The most popular species is the Vanilla planifolia, the seed pods of which are used to produce the popular commercial vanilla flavoring that everyone uses in baking.
+The most popular species is the Vanilla planifolia, the seed pods used to produce the popular commercial vanilla flavoring that everyone uses in baking.

 Native To: | Tropical and subtropical regions around the world |